vivanovk26/currencies_converter/README.md

- Currencies converter.
+ Currencies converter
 ====

- Project demonstrates a currency board.
-Each row has an EditText to calculate rate in other currencies.
-Data updates every 1 second.
-Please notice that every time you change row (by item click or changing text) application needs to refresh currency rate.
+ This app is a currency converter.
+Each currency row has an input to enter amount of money.
+When you’re changing the amount the app simultaneously updates the corresponding value for other currencies.
+Data updates every second.
+Please notice that every time you change a row (item click or changing a text) application refreshes selected currency rate.

- Under the hood it's glance implementation of MVI pattern.
-View send Events to a presenter (ViewModel) and subscribes to State fields (LiveData).
+ Under the hood it uses a glance implementation of MVI pattern.
+A View sends Events to a Presenter (ViewModel) and subscribes to a State fields (LiveData).
 This fields are changed by Actions sent from business logic (Interactors).

- Project uses [Spek][spek] for unit testing.
+ The project uses [Spek][spek] for unit testing.
 You need to setup Spek Framework plugin if you want to run tests in IntelliJ or Android Studio.
 More information is here [spek].

  _configs folder contains inspections and code style files.